 Detention Action’s Advocacy Coordinators oversee our casework support for people being held indefinitely in detention.
 They help provide emotional and practical support for people in detention and coordinate our network of volunteers.

-Izzie ensures the efficient functioning of the Detention Action office and works with the casework team in providing support for people held in detention.
+Izzie assists with various areas of our campaigns, and ensures the efficient functioning of the Detention Action office – working with the casework team in providing support for people held in detention.

 Campaigns and Digital Manager